activatedgeek/blog/site/contents/cult/media/websites.md

 [Commonplace](https://commoncog.com/blog/) - building career moats in a constantly changing world

-[LessWrong](https://www.lesswrong.com) - More precisely, LessWrong 2.0, is a collection of long-form insights into a variety of concepts including rationality, ethics, technology, effective altruism etc.
+[LessWrong](https://www.lesswrong.com) - More precisely, LessWrong 2.0, is a collection of long-form insights into a variety of concepts including rationality, ethics, technology, effective altruism etc. [GreaterWrong](https://www.greaterwrong.com) is an alternative viewer.

 [Wait But Why](https://waitbutwhy.com) - Psychology, philosophy, and a zillion things wrapped in humor.

 [Metaculus](https://www.metaculus.com) - A community of people making predictions about the future with some nice discussions around reasoning under uncertainty.

 [Quanta Magazine](https://www.quantamagazine.org) - covers complex topics in science for "popular science", often insightful.

-### People

-[Paul Graham](http://paulgraham.com/) - Co-Founder of YC.
-Some great observational [essays](http://paulgraham.com/articles.html).

-[Ben Thompson](https://stratechery.com) - In-depth articles by on analysis of the strategy and business side of technology and media, and the impact of technology on society.

-[Benedict Evans](https://www.ben-evans.com) - Independent technology analyst with annual trend reports.

-[Fred Wilson](https://avc.com) - Writes some insightful content on a [broad spectrum of topics](https://avc.com/archive/).

-[Seth Godin](https://seths.blog) - Mainly known for his bestselling work on marketing, the blog has nice tid bits.

-[Terence Tao](https://terrytao.wordpress.com/career-advice/) - The math prodigy also has some career advice.

-[Patrick Collison](https://patrickcollison.com) - Co-Founder of [Stripe](https://stripe.com) with some great writing.

-[Nikita Prokopov](https://tonsky.me) - Programmer and UI designer.
-Fun and detailed rants.

-[Joel Spolsky](https://www.joelonsoftware.com) - The Stack Overflow person!

-#### People in Machine Learning

-[Andrew Gelman](https://statmodeling.stat.columbia.edu) - Probably the most prominent Bayesian \(and its critic\) with takes on plenty of topics.
-Guest authors occasionally.

 ### Graphic